Affiliate links on Android Authority may earn us a commission. Learn more.

 On the mobile app

 As a fallback, you can always use screen mirroring if you have YouTube and/or YouTube TV on your phone, or if you open those services in a Windows web browser.
-Follow this link for more detailed instructions.
+Follow our guide for more detailed instructions.

 Apple devices need to use AirPlay, and everyone should go to Settings > System > Screen mirroring on their Roku device and toggle Prompt or Always allow.
 If you choose the former, you’ll have to authorize with your remote every time you want to mirror content.
 If you’re using a Roku TV or soundbar, you should also ensure that Fast TV Start is on by going to Settings > System > Power.